epics-modules/Dante/docs/source/index.rst

      - Record types
      - drvInfo string
      - Description
+   * - CurrentPixel
+     - longin
+     - DanteCurrentPixel
+     - In List mode this is the total number of x-ray events received so far.
+   * - ListBufferSize, ListBufferSize_RBV
+     - longout, longin
+     - DanteListBufferSize
+     - The number of x-ray events per buffer in list mode.
+       Once this number of events has been received the events read from the Dante stored in NDArrays, and callbacks are done to any registered plugins.

 List mode events are 64-bit unsigned integers.

 - Bits 0 to 15 are the x-ray energy, i.e. ADC value.
-- Bits 16 to 19 are the filter that detected this event.
-These bits are not used in high-rate firmware.
+- Bits 16 to 17 are not used.
-- Bits 20 to 63 are the timestamp in 32 ns units.
+- Bits 18 to 61 are the timestamp in 8 ns units.
+- Bits 62 and 63 are not used.

 In list mode the x-ray events are copied into NDArrays.
 Because the EPICS asyn and areaDetector modules do not yet support 64-bit integers the data type of